vuhctreh/GSEP_F_In_The_Chat/README.md

 ## Usage

-Link to hosted website: https://python-django-app-coffee.eu-gb.mybluemix.net

 As our product is a web app, it is easily accessible both from mobile and desktop devices and does not require installation.
+You can access CoffeeClique's hosted website here: https://python-django-app-coffee.eu-gb.mybluemix.net

 Please refer to our Privacy Policy and Terms of Use for how we process your data and how you are expected to behave using our service.